A Muddy, Memorable Music Festival

 There’s plenty of mossy turf in front of the main stage so my friend (GoNOMAD Editor Max Hartshorne) and I secure a spot with a flimsy piece of cardboard.
 I sit cross-legged, lean back and stare up at indigenous trees with massive buttresses swaying in the sticky breeze.

 I peel off my collar shirt and jeans and happily change into a skimpy blue sundress, flip-flops and my peace-loving, democratic sensibilities.

 It feels okay to do so because all around me are mirror versions of myself, albeit with darker hair and tribal tattoos.

 About three percent practice Confucianism, Taoism, or other traditional Chinese religions.
 All exercise their version of the first amendment through song: wonderful, whimsical and mystical song here at the Rainforest World Music Festival.

 Turbo-charged spotlights catch the falling rain in a tunnel of striking white light.
 It’s truly spellbinding.
-The moist ground becomes a thick sea of mud, foul smelling of decomposition and reeking like wild durian fruit.
-Still the crowd swells as band after band after band play throughout the night.
+The moist ground becomes a thick sea of mud, foul-smelling of decomposition and reeking like wild durian fruit.

 I’m as uncomfortable as an Eskimo in a sauna but I revel in the rhythms on stage, the energy of the crowd and the kindness of strangers.
 And, like the taste of Malaysian satay on an open campfire, the exotic beats sound better outside than inside.